-The Group actively monitors and manages its exposure to counterparties in over-the-counter ("OTC") derivative trades to protect its statement of financial position in the event of a counterparty default.
+The Group actively monitors and manages its exposure to counterparties in over-the-counter ("OTC") derivative trades to protect its balance sheet in the event of a counterparty default.
 DBSH has a policy to guide handling of specific wrong-way risk transactions.

-Concentration Risk Management
+• Concentration Risk Management